containerd/ttrpc/README.md

 # Status

-Very new.
-YMMV.

 TODO:

-- [X] Plumb error codes and GRPC status
-- [X] Remove use of any type and dependency on typeurl package
-- [X] Ensure that protocol can support streaming in the future
 - [ ] Document protocol layout
 - [ ] Add testing under concurrent load to ensure
 - [ ] Verify connection error handling